Petronas Twin Towers

 Petronas Twin Towers, Kuala Lumpur

-The Skybridge at floors 41-42 connects the two towers at 170 metres and offers views east and west through glass panels.
-It was built as a structural element (providing lateral stability against wind sway) rather than as a tourist attraction, though it has served as one since the towers opened.
+The Skybridge at floors 41-42 connects the two towers at 170 metres.
+It was engineered as a lateral wind-bracing element – not originally a tourist feature – though it has functioned as one since opening.
+Visits allow about 15 minutes on the bridge.

 Around KLCC

-KLCC Park is a 50-acre public park directly below the towers, free to enter, with a lake, children’s wading pool, jogging track, and the best ground-level view of the towers from the south lawn.
-The towers are illuminated at night and the fountain show at the lake runs in the evenings.
+KLCC Park is a 50-acre public park directly under the towers, free to enter, with a lake, children’s wading pool, jogging track, and the best unobstructed ground-level view of the towers from the south lawn.
+Arrive at dawn if you want the towers without other people in the frame.

-Menara KL (KL Tower), about 2 km southwest of the KLCC complex, is an older telecommunications tower with its own observation deck at 276 metres.
-Less visited than the Petronas observation deck, it offers a view that includes the Twin Towers themselves in the skyline – something the Petronas deck obviously cannot provide.
+Menara KL (KL Tower), about 2 km southwest, is an older telecommunications tower with its own observation deck at 276 metres.
+It is less visited than the Petronas decks, but it offers the one view you cannot get from inside the towers themselves: looking back at the Petronas skyline.
+For serious photography of the towers, the KL Tower observation deck is the more useful position.

 The food court below Suria KLCC (basement level) has competent Malaysian food at mall prices.
-For better street food, Jalan Alor in Bukit Bintang (15 minutes by taxi or about 30 minutes on foot through KLCC Park and down Jalan Ampang) runs a row of outdoor restaurants specialising in Chinese Malaysian cooking, active from about 5pm until midnight.
+For better street food, Jalan Alor in Bukit Bintang – 15 minutes by taxi or 30 minutes on foot through KLCC Park – is a strip of outdoor restaurants specialising in Chinese-Malaysian cooking, active from 5pm until midnight.
+The satay at the open stalls and the grilled seafood are the reasons to go.

 Where to Stay

-The hotels immediately adjacent to KLCC command premium pricing for the view.
-Mandarin Oriental Kuala Lumpur directly on the park’s east side has the most direct tower-facing position.
-Traders Hotel on the park’s north side is more reasonably priced and has a rooftop bar (Skybar) with a good angle on the towers.
+Hotels immediately adjacent to KLCC command a premium for the tower view.
+Mandarin Oriental Kuala Lumpur on the park’s east side has the most direct tower-facing rooms.
+Traders Hotel on the park’s north side is more moderately priced and has a rooftop bar (Skybar) with a solid angle on the towers at a fraction of the Mandarin’s room rate – an underrated option that most visitors overlook in favour of the obvious luxury address.

-Bukit Bintang, a 15-minute walk south, has a denser concentration of mid-range hotels and the Pavilion mall.
+Bukit Bintang, a 15-minute walk south, has a denser concentration of mid-range hotels at better prices, and Jalan Alor is within walking distance.